 Date and Time

-In the next webinar, I'm going to present The Best Way to Map JPA and Hibernate Entities.
+In the next webinar, I'm going to present Batch Processing Best Practices with JPA and Hibernate.

 Therefore, we are going to discuss: